tldr-pages/tldr/pages/linux/nmcli-agent.md

 `nmcli agent polkit`

-- Register nmcli as both a secret and a polkit agent:
+- Register nmcli as a secret agent and a polkit agent:

 `nmcli agent all`